aholyoke/mountebank-python/README.md

 ## Usage

-Imposter - A process which listens on a port (pretending to be a server)
+An "imposter" is a process which listens on a port (pretending to be a server)

-Imposter has multiple stubs
+An imposter has multiple "stubs"

-A stub has multiple "predicates" and "responses"
+A stub has a list of "predicates" and "responses"

-Predicates define which stub matches
+Predicates define if a stub matches and incoming HTTP request

-when a stub matches it uses its next response
+When a stub matches it responds with the next response in it's responses list

 Run `mb` to start mountebank